Startup equity guide

 Startup Data Room Checklist

-Organize formation, EIN, cap table, SAFE, customer, metrics, contract, and investor diligence documents before a round.
+Organize formation, EIN, cap table, SAFE, customer, metrics, contract, and investor diligence documents with a due diligence data room checklist.

 Prepare data room